-We recognise that certain sectors within our investment portfolios may pose a higher risk of modern slavery, including the agriculture (palm oil, cattle, cotton, fishing, tobacco), meat packing, construction, hospitality, retail, garment, mining, and manufacturing sectors.
-According to the 2023 Global Slavery Index, these sectors and products present modern slavery risk.
-Scotiabank's asset managers prefer constructive engagement with companies on issues and supporting behavioural improvements, rather than excluding entire sectors from investment portfolios, unless such exclusions are part of a fund's investment objective and/or strategy.
+We recognise that certain jurisdictions and sectors within our investment portfolios may pose a higher risk of modern slavery, including the agriculture (palm oil, cattle, cotton, fishing, tobacco, sugarcane), meat packing, construction, hospitality, retail, garment, mining, and manufacturing sectors.
+According to the 2023 Global Slavery Index, certain jurisdictions, sectors and products present modern slavery risk.
+Scotiabank's asset managers prefer constructive engagement with companies on issues and supporting behavioural improvements, rather than excluding entire jurisdictions or sectors from investment objective and/or strategy.

-Scotiabank's asset managers' approach is to influence companies they invest in through management engagement and/or proxy voting to advocate for improvements in corporate management on key issues that require shareholder votes in accordance with the best interests of the funds.
+Scotiabank's asset managers' approach is to influence investee companies through management engagement and/or proxy voting to advocate for improvements in corporate management on key issues that require shareholder votes in accordance with the best interests of the funds.